SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 - <sup>4</sup> Dynamic warping is impossible if no `Dynamic` keys have been collected, or if the only `Dynamic` key collected is for the current region.
 After two `Dynamic` keys are collected, dynamic warping is always possible.

+### Dynamic warp pool size
+`dynamic_warp_pool_size` controls the number of regions that can be the target of a normal dynamic warp.
+The default is `18`, which places all 18 normal regions in the pool.
+If `normal_dynamic_warp_behavior` is either `predetermined` setting, every normal region is a target from some other normal region.

+If set lower than `18`, some regions are selected at random to be excluded from the pool.
+These excluded regions can never be the target of a normal dynamic warp from another region.
+In a `predetermined` warp mode, some regions will be the target of multiple other normal regions.
+Regardless of warp mode, at least one region that has a dynamic warp target whose Ripple level requirement is 1 (Sunlit Port, Coral Caves, Torrential Railways, and Aether Ridge) will be in the pool.

+This setting does not affect non-normal (Throne, Outer Rim, or bad) dynamic warping at all and is irrelevant if `normal_dynamic_warp_behavior` is `ignored` or `visited`.

 ### Dynamic warp ripple requirement
 (UNIMPLEMENTED)